joshenlim/live-text-recognition/README.md

 Ensure that you have both a trained EAST detection model and a trained CRNN model available.
 Placed them within the `east_text_detector` and `crnn_text_recognizer` folders respectively.
 Be sure to update the paths to the model in `main.py`.

-Virtual environment can be set up via pipenv:
+Virtual environment can be set up via pipenv, add a `--skip--lock` flag to the install command if locking takes too long:

 ```
 pipenv shell
-pipenv install (Add a `--skip--lock` flag if locking takes too long)
+pipenv install
 ```

 Run the program with the following command, remove the `--live` flag if intend to run program for demo images: